-According to the U.S. Bureau of Labor Statistics (BLS), approximately 75% of occupational health and safety specialists worked for local, state and federal government organizations in 2015.
-For this job title, the BLS reports an average job growth of 4% from 2014-2024, which is slower than average rate.
-As of May 2015, construction managers earned a median wage of $87,400 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), approximately 22% of occupational health and safety specialists worked for government in 2018.
+For this job title, the BLS reports an average job growth of 6% from 2018-2028, which is slower than average rate.
+As of May 2018, construction managers earned a median wage of $93,370 (www.bls.gov).

 Continuing Education Information